bropump/Manifesto/README.md

 # The open-source community mindset

 Neiro bropump has a focus on the open source community movement within crypto.
-Anyone that can build for Neiro bropump, be it something that makes a profit and gives back to the community or is simply something to benefit the commmunity for fun, your creation will be welcomed.
+Anyone that can build for Neiro bropump, meme, create or participate can and should!
+Be it something that makes a profit and gives back to the community or is simply something to benefit the commmunity for fun, your creation will be welcomed.

 - Make sure it highlights Neiro bropump
 - If the application or creation is profit seeking, make sure to give back to the community in some way, as examples: Burns, buy backs, shared revenue, events etc
 - You don't need permission to build what you want to build
 - It may be closed source or open source, as long as it's got the bropump spirit, do it!

+If for any reason you would like to make any joint announcements or corporate partnerships please email **contact@bropump.com** it is not compulsory to do so, you may tag the x.com/neirowoof X account for a retweet.

 # The Neiro logo origin